IT - Network Specialist

 Depending on course load, full-time students could complete this program in two years.

 You can begin this program in the fall or spring semester.

 This is offered on campus in a traditional classroom/lab setting.
 Evening completion options are available.

 What Makes This Program Unique

-- In the fourth semester, students can customize their program by focusing on specialty areas including virtualization, CCNA, security or databases – a feature unique to this WCTC program.
+- In the fourth semester, students can customize their program by focusing on specialty areas including virtualization, CCNA, security or project management – a feature unique to this WCTC program.

 - Local and national competitions allow you to demonstrate competencies and engage with students from other colleges and universities.